 Positive impact(s) Negative impact(s) 6.
 Describe the likely positive or negative impact(s) the policy/proposal could have on the groups identified in part 4.
 The policy has been created for those who are experiencing harassment therefore has a positive impact on those groups identified.
 Accessibility for those with a disability who may require an alternative communication format.
 Language barrier for those whom English not their first language in accessing support.
 7. What actions are required to address the impacts arising from this assessment?
-(This might include; collecting additional data, putting monitoring in place, specific actions to mitigate negative impacts).
+(This might include; collecting additional data, putting monitoring in place, specific actions to mitigate negative impacts). tenants in relation to communication sty This policy can be made available in all large font, or audio recording.
+It can all required.
 The Co-operative collects as much information from prospective tenants and existing tenants in relation to communication styles and support needs.
 This policy can be made available in alternative formats upon request such as braille, large font, or audio recording.
 It can also be translated into another language as required.
 An interpreter service is available on request.